 Source Type Example Evidence Date of Source

 Written Copy of communication Date of document

 communication from

 addressee /

 addressee's company

 Telephone Record of the response to personal Date of communication

 communication with identifier question, copy of record

 addressee / and telephone number

 addressee's company

 Requests for other Copy of request card Date of request

 journals

-Reader Enquiry cards Copy of reader enquiry card Date of enquiry, postmark or distribution of the issue which

-contained the card
+Reader Enquiry cards Copy of reader enquiry card Date of enquiry, postmark or distribution of the issue which contained the card

 Web based reader Record of the response to the Date of communication

 enquiry form personal identifier question, copy of

 record and email address/telephone

 number

-Email communication Record of the response to Personal Date of email from addressee / Identifier Question and copy of addressee's company communication Competition entries - Copy of the entry Date of entry paper Competition entries - Record of the response to the Date of entry web personal identifier question, copy of record and email address / telephone number Press cuttings Copy of the cutting, which includes Cover date of the publication or the first day of the cover date issue date or complete publication month Published directories Copy of the directory Month and year of publication date.
-E.g. Cover date is 2013/2014 that are publicly copy or the uncetory the date is 1st January 2013 unless an actual publication date is available shown available SHOWI Exhibition attendee Copy of list, invoices / suppliers Last day of Exhibition lists statement , , Suppliers / business Copy of list, invoices / suppliers Date of acquisition of list lists statement Date of acquisition of list Business cards- if Copy of the Business Card Date of signature on card signed and dated Website data Method and date of contact must be Either a specific date within the published text on the webpage, recorded.
-A hard or soft copy of the page which contains the sourced e.g. © 2013 = $1/1/2013$ ) Note: If there is no date on the website data plus the site's home page must then it is unlikely source can be used for ABC purposes (a screen be retained print date generated by the user's computer is not acceptable) be returned unless the data has been validated by ABC's source validation service.
-Service.
+1 Email communication Record of the response to Personal Date of email from addressee / Identifier Question and copy of addressee's company communication Competition entries - Copy of the entry Date of entry paper Competition entries - Record of the response to the Date of entry web personal identifier question, copy of · record and email address / telephone number Press cuttings Copy of the cutting, which includes Cover date of the publication or the first day of the cover date issue date or complete publication month Published directories Camu of the directory Month and year of nublication data F. a.
+Cover data is 2012/2014 Copy of the directory Month and year of publication date.
+E.g. Cover date is 2013/2014 that are publicly the date is 1st January 2013 unless an actual publication date is available shown Exhibition attendee Copy of list, invoices / suppliers Last day of Exhibition lists statement Lust day of Extination Date of a socialities of the Suppliers / business Copy of list, invoices / suppliers Date of acquisition of list lists statement Business cards- if Copy of the Business Card Date of signature on card signed and dated 144-1 Nachbard and data of a sate at according Pikhana ana difirahana dikirin kanana di Itaha di Kanana di Kanana Website data Method and date of contact must be Either a specific date within the published text on the webpage, recorded.
+A hard or soft copy of the or a copyright date (where the 1st of the year should be used - page which contains the sourced e.g. © 2013 = $1/1/2013$) Note: If there is no date on the website data plus the site's home page must then it is unlikely source can be used for ABC purposes (a screen be retained print date generated by the user's computer is not acceptable) unless the data has been validated by ABC's source validation service.

-\If you are sourcing large quantities of data from websites we recommend you tell us at the time of collection and would like to remind you that it is your responsibility to ensure you are legally entitled to use and store the data for the purposes of the ABC claim and audit.
+^{}If you are sourcing large quantities of data from websites we recommend you tell us at the time of collection and would like to remind you that it is your responsibility to ensure you are legally entitled to use and store the data for the purposes of the ABC claim and audit.
 We may ask you to make a declaration that internet sites used as sources are third party.
 It may be acceptable to use other methods of record keeping or audit as long as you obtain our written agreement.